anakin4747/ai.nvim/README.md

 best developer experience a language could offer due to the immediate in-editor documentation for the entire language.
 Which doesn't work as well with lua.

+I love Lua but some of the following reasons are why I dislike lua:
+- `error()` truncates filepaths
+- 0 is truthy
+- 1 based indexing
+- 2 space indenting is the norm
+- `vim.fn.readfile()` in lua != `readfile()` in vimscript

 # TODO

 - buffer locking? maybe